-The University of San Diego’s First Year Experience (FYE) strives to build a community of engaged student learners who value academic excellence, intellectual, personal and spiritual development, inclusion, ethical conduct, and compassionate service.
-It integrates two core components: the preceptorial program and the residential life living and learning environment.
+The University of San Diego's First Year Experience (FYE) strives to build a community of engaged student learners who value academic excellence, intellectual, personal and spiritual development, inclusion, ethical conduct, and compassionate service.
+It integrates two core components: the Preceptorial Program and the Residential Life Living Learning Communities.

-The objectives of the First Year Experience (FYE) at USD are:
+The objectives of the First Year Experience are to:

-Assist students’ transition to college life by informing them about multiple resources available to them.
+- Assist student's transition to college life by learning about multiple resources available to them.

 - Introduce students to the mission and core values that form the identity of USD as a Catholic university.

 - Encourage students to think about and begin to develop values for living with diversity and adopting a healthy lifestyle.

 |OLÉ!
 Weekend (Orientation)||The days before classes begin are designed to introduce students to USD and fellow students.
 Activities and experiences are facilitated by student leaders and faculty that will help new students become more comfortable in their new living environment, better understand the demands and expectations of college life at USD, and begin to connect with fellow students, faculty and staff.|

 |Preceptorial Program||This program is a core component of FYE.
 The program involves faculty advisors for incoming freshmen in a small class called the "preceptorial."
 The content of the preceptorial course depends on the course title and description.
 Preceptorial courses fulfill a core curriculum requirement and count towards graduation.|

 |Preceptorial Assistant||As part of each preceptorial, there will be a "preceptorial assistant" or "PA."
 The PA is a successful continuing USD student who services as a liaison between the students and the professor, mentor to new students, and general resource for USD.
 PAs also plan and implement activities outside of class to assist students with the transition to college.|